Fluentide

 Choose topics you actually care about

-You will listen more consistently if the content interests you.
-News, culture, technology, stories — pick what you would listen to in English, but in Chinese.
+News, culture, stories — pick what you would listen to in English.

 Use multiple podcasts